wttech/aet/documentation/src/main/wiki/TestExecutor.md

 The service returns processing status when requested.
 It returns one status at a time and removes it from cache, so the status message can be obtained only once.
 When there are no status requests made for a specified amount of time, then the statuses for the specific suite run are removed from the cache permanently.

-The cache expiration timeout and the ActiveMQ message receive timeout can be configured in the OSGi Console, under the `AET Suite Executor` entry.
-Both timeouts are specified in milliseconds.
+The ActiveMQ message receive timeout can be configured in the OSGi Console, under the `AET Suite Executor` entry.
+It is specified in milliseconds.